Contrast-Security-OSS/GenerativeAIPolicy/cs-open-source-generative-ai-policy.md

 -   Only use \<ABC\>-licensed, -provided or -built generative AI tools in accordance with any customer requirements in contracts entered into by \<ABC\>.

--   Must use official organization identity information for access to any LLM system.
+-   Must use official organization identity information for access to any Generative AI and/or LLM system.

 -   Unapproved generative AI tool: Only ever input public information, which is any information, regardless of format, that has been disclosed, disseminated or made available to the general public.